Phlebectomy of Varicose Veins

 What does the equipment look like?

-A small scalpel or needle is used to make very small incisions close to the vein.
-A phlebectomy hook is used to remove the veins.
-The hook is similar to a tiny crochet hook with a blunt tip and a straight shaft.
+The doctor uses a small scalpel or needle to make very small incisions close to the vein.
+They use a phlebectomy hook to remove the veins.
+The hook is like a tiny crochet hook with a blunt tip and a straight shaft.

 How does the procedure work?

 Phlebectomy involves making tiny punctures or incisions in the skin near the varicose vein.
-Veins are very collapsible and even large veins can be removed through the tiny incisions used in this technique.
+Veins are very collapsible and the doctor can remove even large veins through the tiny incisions this technique uses.

 How is the procedure performed?